Ian Gillan: Non-musical side projects

 In 2010 Ian Gillan hosted a documentary about the Polish composer and pianist Fryderyk Chopin in Poland directed by Jerzy Szkamruk.
 Chopin's Story is about the rise of the composer and documents his Polish years.
 The film has won several international awards, including the Best Documentary award at Tourfilm International Festival in Florianopolis, Brazil.
 It was aired on the Polish channel Discovery Historia on 21 June 2011.
 It was subsequently released on DVD.

 Personal life

 Gillan was in a relationship with Zoe Dean from 1969 to 1978.
 They had known each other since his time in Episode Six.
 In 1984, Gillan married his girlfriend Bron (1955 - 19 November 2022), to whom he had dedicated "Keep It Warm" from Black Sabbath's 1983 album Born Again.
-They have twice since renewed their marriage vows.
+Twice they renewed their marriage vows.
 Their daughter Grace Gillan is also working as a singer for the band Papa LeGal.
 Gillan lives near Lyme Regis, Dorset and has a home in southern Portugal.

 Gillan supports Queens Park Rangers and is a cricket fan.

 His surname is sometimes misspelled as "Gillian".
 Gillan himself made light of this in the lyrics to "MTV", a track from Deep Purple's 2005 album Rapture of the Deep, when he sang about "Mr. Grover 'n' Mr Gillian".

+Health

+In a November 2025 interview with Uncut, Gillan confirmed that he has only 30% vision and that his eyesight "won't get better".
+He also opened up about potentially retiring from music: "I think if I lose my energy I'm going to stop.
+I don't want to be an embarrassment to anyone.
+We're not far off that.
+It creeps up on you – you don't really notice."